 Wall sheathing is a home’s single most important element.
-No other component plays such a beneficial role in the overall integrity.
-The sheathing contributes to the structure’s ability to handle uplift loads, lateral loads, and wind pressures while providing secure connection to the roof and protecting the occupants.
+No other component plays such a beneficial role in overall building integrity.
+Structural wood panel sheathing contributes to the structure’s ability to handle uplift loads, lateral loads, and wind pressures while providing secure connection to the roof and protecting the occupants.

 Address All Your Building Challenges with Profitable Wood Wall Sheathing